Biola University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Biola, approximately 62% of students took out student loans averaging $8,207 a year.
 That adds up to $32,828 over four years for those students.

 The student loan default rate at Biola is 2.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Biola Graduates Make?bachelor's degree recipients from Biola make around $44,500 per year during the early years of their employment.
+How Much Money Do Biola Graduates Make?students who graduate from Biola with a bachelor's degree go on to jobs where they make an average salary of $44,500 in their early years.
 This is good news for future Biola graduates since it is 12% more than the average college graduate's salary of $39,802 per year.

 Location of Biola University